zhouchangui/electron/docs/api/browser-window.md

 ### Instance Events

-Objects created with `new BrowserWindow` emit the following events:
+In addition to the [instance events of `TopLevelWindow`](top-level-window.md#instance-events), objects created with `new BrowserWindow` also emit the following events:

 #### Event: 'page-title-updated'